Love four-patches but not the hassle of cutting tiny fabric squares? Don’t worry – there’s a simpler way to get the same great look!

 This is how I make my own four-patch blocks.

-Step 1 - Stack 2 Squares
+Step 1 - Cut 2 Squares

-Align the two squares right sides together.
+Align the two squares with the right sides together.

 Using a ¼" seam allowance, stitch on both sides of the square.
 That's two stitching lines.

-Step 3 - MArk And Cut In half
+Step 3 - Cut In half

-Step 4 - Press And stack Again
+Step 4 - Press And Stack Again

 Press the pieces closed to set the seams.
 Then open them up, lay face-down and press the seam allowance to the side with the darker fabric.
 Do not slide your iron about more than necessary to avoid distorting the fabric.

 Also, if you pressed the SA towards the darker fabric, you'll notice that the seams are now nested, meaning that seam allowances are facing the opposite directions.
 Less bulk!
-Match them EXACTLY.

 You may want to pin to prevent the layers from shifting.
 I find it easier to feel the seams and keep them together using my thumb and index finger while sewing.
 Works best for me!